Geodan/cow/README.md

-Concurrent Online WebGIS
+Concurrent Online Workspace
 ========================

-COW is a real time multi-user geo-editing application for the browser.
-The application is based on OpenLayers and jQuery.
-It uses secure websockets to send changes to its peers and indexeddb to store features in the browser for offline usage.
+COW is a real time multi-user data sharing library for the browser.
+It uses (secure) websockets to send changes to its peers and indexeddb to store features in the browser for offline usage.

 Currently the server is a normal websocket node.js server behind a haproxy which handles the secure bit.

-The core has been tested with jQuery versions 1.8.2 and 1.9.1.
-The demo client has been tested with jQuery-UI versions 1.9.1 & 1.10.2

 COW works on the following browsers:
 * OSX Safari 7